-As with any account you care about, you should first take the time to safeguard it against certain threats.
-Not only do you want to make it harder for hackers to get into your account, but you also want to ensure you can access your account if ever something goes wrong.
-Visit the Settings tab to enable a few security features before using your account.
+As with any account you care about, you should take the time to safeguard it against certain threats.
+Not only do you want to make it harder for hackers to get into your account, but you also want to ensure you can access it if ever something goes wrong.
+Visit your settings to enable a few security features before using your account.

-Hackers assume you reuse your login credentials everywhere, so when you reuse passphrases, it only takes a breach of one service for them to figure out how to log in to all the other services you use.
+When you reuse passwords, it only takes a breach of one service for hackers to figure out how to log in to all the other services you use.

 It’s especially important to have a backup of your password (e.g., backed up to a password manager), because if you lose your password, you will not be able to decrypt any of your old email ever again.

 You may also set a reset/notification email address (such as your personal Gmail address) in the event you need to reset your password.
-Because you don’t want to lose permanent access to your ProtonMail account, this is the best option.
 However, you should take considerable care to lock down that backup email address as much as possible!

-First, you can view all the IP addresses your account has been seen on, which is great for making sure it was you, and only you, who’s been online.
-Under Authentication Logs, be sure to enable the “Advanced” view.
+First, you can view all the IP addresses (locations) your account has been seen on, which is great for making sure it was you, and only you, who’s been in your Proton Mail account.
+In your settings in “Security and privacy,” under “Security logs,” and be sure to enable the “Enable advanced logs”.

-Sometimes, hackers, or even advertisers, use sneaky tricks in email to pierce through your privacy.
-One common technique: tracking cookies can be embedded in images in your emails.
+Sometimes, hackers — or even advertisers — use sneaky tricks in email to pierce through your privacy, like tracking beacons embedded into images.

-Sometimes these trackers are even embedded in images as small as one pixel, providing no value to you whatsoever.
+Sometimes these trackers are in images as small as one pixel, providing no value to you whatsoever.

 Security researchers have long pondered the possibility [PDF] that a company offering a web-based client doing in-browser crypto could be silently, but legally, compelled to deliver a backdoored version of their code to users specifically targeted by a FISA court order, or something similar.
-It’s happened to users of other services before; one might call it “getting Lavabitten.”
+It has happened to users of other services before; one might call it “getting Lavabitten”.